 and note that by random sampling of the $u_j$ and the choice of the permutation we have that

-where $\hat{\sigma}$ is maximized over $G$ measurable estimators.
-Our plan is to couple the local neighbourhoods of the $u_i$ with independent Poisson Galton Watson trees, with spins given by the broadcast process and then use nonreconstruction to show that one cannot correctly assign a better than $\frac1{q}+o(1)$ fraction of the $\sigma_{u_i}$.
-We first give some notation for local neighbourhoods.
+where $\hat{\sigma}$ is maximized over $G$-measurable estimators.
+Our plan is to couple the local neighborhoods of the $u_i$ with independent Poisson Galton Watson trees, with spins given by the broadcast process and then use nonreconstruction to show that one cannot correctly assign a better than $\frac1{q}+o(1)$ fraction of the $\sigma_{u_i}$'s.
+We first give some notation for local neighborhoods.

 In the nonreconstruction regime, we can fix a constant $\ell$ large enough such that for $T\sim\GW(\textsf{Poi}(d))$,